NoBrainerORM/nobrainer.io/docs/installation.md

   # config.max_string_length = 255

   # user_timezone can be configured with :utc, :local, or :unchanged.
-  # When reading an attribute from a model which type is Time, the timezone
+  # When reading a Time attribute from a model, the timezone of that attribute
-  # of that time is translated according to this setting.
+  # is set according to the following setting.
   # config.user_timezone = :local

   # db_timezone can be configured with :utc, :local, or :unchanged.
-  # When writting to the database, the timezone of Time attributes are
+  # When writing a Time attribute into the database, the timezone of that
-  # translated according to this setting.
+  # attribute is set according to the following setting.
   # config.db_timezone = :utc

   # Default options used when compiling geo queries.
-  # config.geo_options => { :geo_system => 'WGS84', :unit => 'm' }
+  # config.geo_options = { :geo_system => 'WGS84', :unit => 'm' }

   # Configures which mechanism to use in order to perform non-racy uniqueness
   # validations.
 More about this behavior in the Distributed Locks section.